yuriisthebest/Advent-of-Code/years/AoC2024/README.md

 ### ![](https://via.placeholder.com/15/00ff00/000000?text=+) Day 1: Historian Hysteria
 * **Question:** Use one list to search for counts of numbers in another list
-* **Solution:** Loop over list 1, count occurrences in list 2; naïve method
+* **Solution:** Loop over list 1, count occurrences in list 2; naive method
-* **Thoughts:** Okay start, not too difficult, not too too easy.
+* **Thoughts:** Okay start, not too difficult, not too easy.
 Theming seems lower this year, will see in the coming weeks

 ### ![](https://via.placeholder.com/15/00ff00/000000?text=+) Day 2: Red-Nosed Reports
 * **Question:** Check if a report is safe, ignoring one bad number in the sequence